-What is ShellExperienceHost.exe in Windows 10?
+What is ShellExperienceHost.exe in Windows 11 or Windows 10?
 You may have seen the process in your Task Manager, and maybe at times consuming high CPU or resources.
-This process is the Windows Shell Experience Host and it is a part of Microsoft Windows Operating System.
+This process is the Windows Shell Experience Host and it is a part of the Microsoft Windows Operating System.

 What is ShellExperienceHost.exe